-I Revisions to the Senate Policy on Diplomas and Certificates At its June 23, 2020 meeting, the Undergraduate Council approved, for recommendation to Senate, revisions to the Senate Policy on Diplomas and Certificates, including changing the name of the Policy to the Certificates and Diplomas Policy.
-Details of the proposed Policy revisions are contained in Attachment I of the circulated report.
+At its June 18, 2020 meeting, the Certificates and Diplomas Committee approved, for recommendation to Undergraduate Council, revisions to the Senate Policy on Diplomas and Certificates.
+Details of the proposed revisions are contained in Attachment I of the circulated report.